-*There will be a complimentary continental breakfast immediately following the Mass at the Fisher Fountain outside the Student Center, available until 11:45a.m.
-In the event of rain, the complimentary continental breakfast will be held near the assembly rooms for each college/school.
+*There will be a complimentary continental breakfast immediately following the Mass in the Student Fitness Center, available until 11:45a.m.

 The Graduates are asked to assemble outside Gesu Church promptly at 9:30 a.m., in cap and gown.
 If you are interested in volunteering to take an active role in the ceremony – such as reading, being a Eucharistic Minister, or singing in the choir – please download an application form and return it to the University Ministry office.